 Orabimus guides you through every prayer with audio in English and Latin — free, no sign-in required.

-Pray the Glorious Mysteries →Live community · Prayer streak · No account needed
+Live community · Prayer streak · No account needed

 Each decade of the Rosary meditates on one Mystery — an event from the lives of Jesus and Mary drawn from Scripture and the tradition of the Church.
 For each decade: announce the Mystery, pray one Our Father, ten Hail Marys while meditating on the Mystery, then one Glory Be and the Fatima Prayer.

-The five Glorious Mysteries are: The Resurrection of Christ (Luke 24:1-9), The Ascension of the Lord (Mark 16:19; Acts 1:9-11), The Descent of the Holy Spirit at Pentecost (Acts 2:1-4), The Assumption of Mary (CCC 966; Luke 1:48-49), and The Coronation of Mary as Queen of Heaven (Revelation 12:1).
+The five Glorious Mysteries are: The Resurrection of Christ (Luke 24:1-9), The Ascension of the Lord (Mark 16:19; Acts 1:9-11), The Descent of the Holy Spirit at Pentecost (Acts 2:1-4), The Assumption of Mary (CCC 966; Luke 1:48-49), and The Coronation of Mary as Queen of Heaven (Apocalypse 12:1).
 They are traditionally prayed on Wednesdays and Sundays.

 What are the fruits of the Glorious Mysteries?